The Smart Approach to Kitchen Renovation Budget Tips

 6. Save: Gadgets You’ll Rarely Use (The Showroom Allure)

-Why you can cut back: Fancy features often go unused.
+Why you can cut back: Fancy features often go unused — and where to save money on kitchen renovation is almost always in the gadget category.

 - Warming drawers become bread storage — most owners use them twice, then forget they exist.